jasonzissman/gamification-engine/readme.md

 ## TODO!!!!
+* Define API schema, generate swagger from it
 * Can we make this Docker friendly?
 * Perf test: create baseline that reliably executes in given environment (ram/CPU/etc).
 * Perf test: make tests deterministic!